shagunn/shagunn.github.io/index.md

     This project uses deep learning to improve predictions for clinical interventions and patient mortality in the ICU using multimodal clinical data (MIMIC-III).

 * **Automated Chest X-Ray Interpretation using CNNs** [Computer vision] <br/>
-    Implemented a CNN model to detect various diseases in chest x- rays; used attention maps to highlight predictive areas. <br/>
+    Implemented a CNN model to detect various diseases in chest x- rays; used fusion operators to leverage both frontal and lateral x-rays. <br/>

 <!-- * **Cellular Imaging Project** [Computer vision] <br/>
 <!-- <br style="line-height: 30px" /> -->